AashvikTyagi/writing/2023-11-05_Linuhs:_Starting_To_Follow_Lines/src.md

 ![Line Following Robot](assets/following.webp)

 ## competing
-I took Linuhs to Exun, an interschool competition, Exun, where it competed against others' creations.
+I took Linuhs to Exun, an interschool competition, where it competed against others' creations.
 While my robot definitely had the most potential, advanced hardware, and unique design and the only non-AVR microcontroller at the competition, I know I haven't used them well and can't improve without completely disassembling the bot—something I don't want to do, as it could risk breaking my working, if mediocre, bot.
-Anyway, the judges were thoroughly impressed and I came second.
+Anyway, the judges were thoroughly impressed and I [came second](https://docs.google.com/document/d/1HpKa5A2AOPB4ArhohpBf7F20Kqb_J4NzRACcuJNZ5Fw/edit?tab=t.0).

 ## looking back and ahead
 Some of my design choices had limited the robot's potential.